-The following courses are recommended, but not required: Biochemistry, Psychology, Computer Science and Genetics.
+The following courses are recommended, but not required: Biochemistry (may substitute for Organic Chemistry II), Psychology, Computer Science and Genetics.

 Preparation in foreign universities must be supplemented by one or more years of work in an approved college of arts and sciences or institute of technology listed in the current directory of Accredited Institutions of Post-Secondary Education published by the American Council on Education.